-Our goal is to be the premier online resource for research-based health information.
+Our goal is for our company blog Illuminate Health to be the premier online resource for research-based health information.

 Illuminate Labs selects products to review based on consumer interest and requests.
 We don't engage in sponsored reviews, which is where a brand pays a publisher for a review.
 This allows our reporting to remain unbiased and focused on the facts.

-We only recommend products if there is published medical research backing the efficacy of their formulation, and no toxic or sensitizing additive ingredients which pose a risk to human health.
+We only recommend products if there is published medical research backing the efficacy of their formulation, and no toxic or sensitizing additive ingredients which we believe may pose a risk to human health based on clinical trials.

-All content we publish is written or reviewed by credentialed medical experts.
-Our Team members consist of doctors and PhDs who leverage their decades of training and experience to provide you with the most accurate health information.
+All content we publish is written or reviewed by credentialed medical professionals.
+Our team members consist of doctors, PhDs, dermatologists, a psychiatrist, a psychiatric advanced practice nurse and an RD who leverage their decades of training and experience to provide you with the most accurate health information.

 Sources From Medical Research

-Wherever possible, we cite clinical trials published in established medical journals in our articles to back up our position.
-Especially when evaluating health claims or formulation safety, our goal is to only provide definitive recommendations one way or another when there is medical data to back it up.
+Wherever possible, we cite clinical trials published in peer-reviewed medical journals in our articles to back up our position.
+Especially when evaluating health claims or formulation safety, our goal is to only provide definitive recommendations one way or another when there is clinical data to back it up.

-We believe that published medical research should be free to access, and we recognize that most consumers don't have the disposable income or interest to purchase access to a medical journal.
+We believe that published medical research should be free for the public to access, and we recognize that most consumers don't have the disposable income or interest to purchase access to a medical journal.

 That's why, whenever possible, we link to the free version of a medical source that we cite in our articles.
 If the same research exists in a free article in one journal and a paid article in another journal, we will always preferentially link to the free version.